Benchmarking and Analyzing Generative Data for Visual Recognition: On the Evaluation of Generative Data

+In our experiments and analysis, we primarily use CLIP ViT-B/32 as the recognition model for evaluation.
+We will also discuss the performance of finetuning the CLIP model on generative data, as well as the evaluation of other backbones (\eg ResNet, larger ViTs, \etc) in the appendix.

 We assess the correlation between CLER score, CLIP score, and FID with linear probing accuracy using a correlation analysis on 18 datasets with 100-shot generative data per category, excluding four datasets with a small number of categories.
 Results in~\cref{fig:metric_correlation} show that CLER score has the best positive correlation with linear probing accuracy, followed by CLIP score.
 FID, which is often used to assess image quality, does not exhibit a clear correlation with linear probing accuracy.
-Moreover, evaluating CLER score is much more cost-effective than obtaining linear probing accuracy after tuning models on generative data, as demonstrated in~\cref{fig:efficient_evaluation}.
+Moreover, it is important to note that CLER computes dot products between cluster centers, significantly reducing complexity compared to computing dot products for individual images.
+Consequently, evaluating the CLER score is considerably more cost-effective than obtaining linear probing accuracy, which requires tuning models on generated data, as demonstrated in~\cref{fig:efficient_evaluation}.

 In addition, CLER score can be employed to assess the performance improvement of other types of data, such as original training data or retrieval data from the Internet.
 In the appendix, we provide a correlation analysis for original and retrieval data.